Lisa Jo Chamberlin: 2004 Hattiesburg murders

 In March 2004, 31-year-old Lisa Jo Chamberlin and her 29-year-old boyfriend Roger Lee Gillett (born June 9, 1974) committed a double murder in Hattiesburg, Mississippi.

 Around the end of February 2004, the couple drove from Kansas to Hattiesburg in Mississippi, where Gillett's 34-year-old cousin Vernon Carl Hulett (November 18, 1969 – March 20, 2004) and his 38-year-old girlfriend Linda Marie Heintzelman (March 18, 1966 – March 20, 2004) lived.
 The couple stayed at Hulett's house for the following few weeks until March 19, 2004, the date when both Hulett and Heintzelman were last seen alive before they mysteriously disappeared.

 Both Heintzelman and Hulett were reported to have been murdered by Chamberlin and Gillett on March 20, 2004, a day after they were purportedly last seen alive.
 On the day of the murders, the couple were asked to move out of Hulett's house and get their own place.
 Reportedly, Gillett and Chamberlin killed both Hulett and Heinztelman as a result of Gillett's unhappiness and anger over having to move out, although Chamberlin claimed in her confession that the victims could not open their safe while they tried to rob the victims, and thus were killed by Chamberlin and Gillett.
 Heintzelman was raped by Gillett with a beer bottle before she was beaten, stabbed and finally suffocated to death with a plastic bag wrapped over her head.
 Hulett, on the other hand, was slashed on the throat and battered to death and his killing took place before that of Heintzelman.

-After murdering Heintzelman and Hulett, Chamberlin and Gillett chopped up the bodies of the victims and kept the dismembered body parts inside a freezer, and loaded onto the truck of Hulett, which they drove to an abandoned farm in Russell County, Kansas.
-The couple were able to avoid capture for nine days before March 29, 2004, when the police responded to a report that the couple were in possession of a stolen vehicle (Hulett's truck) and were manufacturing methamphetamine in the farm.
-The police subsequently found the dismembered body parts and other evidence of the double murder inside the farm while executing a search warrant for the drug investigation, which thus brought the murders into revelation and led to the arrest of the couple.
+After murdering Heintzelman and Hulett, Chamberlin and Gillett chopped up the bodies of the victims and kept the dismembered body parts inside a freezer.
+They loaded the freezer onto Hulett's truck, which they drove to an abandoned farm in Russell County, Kansas.
+The couple were able to avoid capture for nine days until March 29, 2004, when the police responded to a report that the couple were in possession of a stolen vehicle (Hulett's truck) and were manufacturing methamphetamine at the farm.
+The police subsequently found the dismembered body parts and other evidence of the double murder on the farm while executing a search warrant for the drug investigation, and this led to the arrest of the couple.